-(e.g. using GPS), or by using georeferenced spatial data (e.g. maps, GIS datasets, orthorectified aerial photography or georeferenced remote sensing images).

-- Professionally accepted principles of forest inventory and management are implemented - If project-level inventory plots are established, SOPs and quality control / quality assurance (QA/QC) procedures for forest inventory including field data collection, stratification and data management shall be applied.
-Use or adaptation of SOPs already applied in national forest monitoring, or available from published handbooks, or from the IPCC GPG LULUCF 2003, is recommended. - If a regional inventory approach employing FIA plots is used, SOPs and QA/QC procedures are not required, however, detailed stratification and data management procedures are required - Where permitted management activities (as defined in section 8.2.1) occur in the project boundaries in the with-project scenario, documentation should be provided to detail the nature and type, geographical scope, amounts and compensation mechanisms of harvest removals - Participating sites must maintain regulatory compliance over the minimum project term and are not eligible to earn ERTs during any period of non-compliance
+- The geographic position of the project boundary is recorded for all areas of land; - The geographic coordinates of the project boundary (and any stratification inside the boundary) are established, recorded, and archived.
+This can be achieved by field mapping (e.g., using GPS), or by using georeferenced spatial data (e.g., maps, GIS datasets, orthorectified aerial photography, or georeferenced remote sensing images); - Professionally accepted principles of forest inventory and management are implemented; - If project-level inventory plots are established, SOPs and quality control / quality assurance (QA/QC) procedures for forest inventory including field data collection, stratification, and data management shall be applied.
+Use or adaptation of SOPs already applied in national forest monitoring, or available from published handbooks, or from the IPCC GPG LULUCF (2003), is recommended; - If a regional inventory approach employing FIA plots is used, SOPs and QA/QC procedures are not required, however, detailed stratification and data management procedures are required.
+The data management procedures must include change detection methods, which may include the use of remote sensed data, to ensure detection of any enrolled landowners diverging from required practices (i.e., deferred harvest); - Where allowable management activities (as defined in section 5.5.1) occur in the project boundaries in the with-project scenario, documentation should be provided to detail the nature and type, geographical scope, amounts, and compensation mechanisms of harvest removals; and - Participating sites must maintain regulatory compliance over the minimum project term and are not eligible to earn ERTs during any period of non-compliance.